 Science Sandbox @ New Lab is a hybrid residency/incubator fellowship program housed at New Lab, a massive, multidisciplinary innovation hub located in Brooklyn’s Navy Yard.
 The program enables scientists, researchers, technologists, journalists, artists and other creative innovators to work on unexpected and transformative projects that further the Science Sandbox mission to unlock scientific thinking in all people.

 The fellowship provides space, resources and a community for nurturing, building and remixing inspired projects that build connections between emerging research and society.

 Fellows spend three months working on projects in New Lab’s state-of-the-art space and product realization labs.
 As members of the invited “beta class,” the inaugural Science Sandbox @ New Lab fellows will actively help shape the new program.

-New terms begin on June 1, 2017; September 1, 2017; and December 1, 2017.
+New terms begin on December 1, 2017.
 Applications for these terms are now open.
 Find more information about the program and how to apply here.

-Here is the inaugural class of fellows for the current term, which began on March 1:
+Below is the class of fellows for the current term, which began on September 1: